Tech bro: Regulatory concerns

 The growing influence of tech bros in politics has raised questions about potential conflicts of interest and regulatory capture.
 Political commentators have noted that the tech industry's shift toward Trump appears motivated by a desire to avoid government oversight, particularly in emerging fields like artificial intelligence and cryptocurrency.

 Casey Burgat, a professor of politics at George Washington University, described the situation as tech leaders "navigating a delicate balancing act: maintaining good relations with a government that has openly threatened their business models while mitigating potential regulatory or legislative crackdowns."
 He suggested that for figures like Musk, "aligning with Trump's government offers potential influence over regulatory policies that directly impact the tech and venture capital industries.
 They stand to benefit from a government willing to roll back antitrust enforcement, loosen content moderation rules, and deregulate key sectors like artificial intelligence, energy, and biotech."
 Horsey noted that having "seriously undermined democracy by pummeling traditional media and giving a massive megaphone to extremists and conspiracy theorists via social media, the libertarian tech titans are moving on to empower artificial intelligence with the potential to devastate the workforce, and rejigger human identity and purpose," arguing that this development provides "all the justification needed for the establishment of regulations to protect the public interest."

 Anti-woke identity

 By the 2020s, the tech bro identity evolved to incorporate an "anti-woke" stance focused on cultural grievances.
-Rebecca Jennings of Vox described this evolution as a move from traditional libertarianism centered on limited government to "a movement that's almost entirely centralized around cultural grievances... against the increasing presence of women in culture, the increasing domination of women in academia and corporate fields."
+According to Derek Robertson of Politico, this evolution is a move from traditional libertarianism centered on limited government to "a movement that's almost entirely centralized around cultural grievances... against the increasing presence of women in culture, the increasing domination of women in academia and corporate fields."

 This cohort is characterized by identifying as "free thinkers" while expressing alienation from mainstream liberal discourse.
 They often follow influential Silicon Valley executives and podcasters like Joe Rogan, and express concerns about "wokeness," vaccines, and the mainstreaming of transgender rights.
 Some of this philosophy has been attributed to the influence of Thiel, who "has for years funded a right-wing culture movement...that includes film festivals, conferences, and media companies that tout anti-feminism and climate change denialism."